sedhossein/clean-code-with-clear-coder/README.md

 - If you’re working in a file that doesn’t follow the layout conventions of the rest of your project, follow the layout conventions in that file.

+- A good name is descriptive, correct, and idiomatic.
+You can only name something well if you know exactly what it is.
+Make sure you know what it is before giving cryptic names to variables.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna